Michael-Zp/Framework/ACG/Examples/2D/readme.md

 	1. Uncomment the different functions
 	1. How to draw the green line?
 Create such a function plotter!
 	1. How can we map coordinates to a bigger range than [0..1]²?
-	1. How are verticel/horizontal lines that keep their thickness realized?
+	1. How are vertical/horizontal lines that keep their thickness realized?
 	1. Choose a function with very steep parts.
 What happens?
 	1. How can we control the thickness of general functions?
-	1. Create your own fucntion using sin, smoothstep, mod, ...
+	1. Create your own function using sin, smoothstep, mod, ...
 1. [CircleDistanceField.glsl](CircleDistanceField.glsl)
 	1. We look at code together
 	1. Uncomment from top to bottom